 Repeat with additional pumpkins if desired.

-Using a small offset spatula or knife, spread white icing in a thin, even layer across the surface of the door.
+Spread white icing across the surface of the door.

-Gently press sugar candy bats onto the door.
+Gently press the sugar candy bats onto the door.

-- No need to buy Marshmallow ghosts for this recipe!
-Try our Halloween Crispy Marshmallow Ghosts Recipe instead.
+No need to buy marshmallow ghosts for this recipe!
+Try our Halloween ghost marshmallow recipe instead.